The lighting in a space controls how you sense the room and directly affects your own energy while you experience that environment.

 Just as lighting carries us through a space, it also carries us through the day.

 As we design the lighting in our home, we take into account our daily routines.
-Whatever they may be, we recognize regular times when we need to feel energized, notice times when we relax, and most importantly how to wind down and prepare to rest.
+Whatever they may be, we recognize regular times when we need to feel energized, notice times when we relax, and most importantly how to wind down and prepare for rest.
 The better the routine, the better the circadian rhythm.

 For example, at bedtime, we each walk in to our bedrooms and see the soft glow of our bedside lamps inviting us into our sanctuary to relax and feel at peace at the end of the day.
 It triggers our habit of a few minutes of reading, and sets us gently on our way to a restful night's sleep.